 Mr. Burton was selected as Santa Fe Real Estate Lawyer of the Year in 2011 by Best Lawyers in America.

 Mr. Burton was selected as Business Lawyer of the Year in 2004 by the New Mexico State Bar Association Business Law Section.

-Mr. Burton is listed in Best Lawyers in America in ten categories of law: Administrative/Regulatory Law, Arbitration, Banking and Finance Law, Corporate Law, Financial Services Regulation Law, Gaming Law, Mediation, Mortgage Banking Foreclosure Law, Native American Law, and Real Estate Law.
+Mr. Burton is listed in Best Lawyers in America in nine categories of law: Administrative/Regulatory Law, Arbitration, Banking and Finance Law, Corporate Law, Financial Services Regulation Law, Gaming Law, Mediation, Mortgage Banking Foreclosure Law, and Real Estate Law.